 All of the intersections are currently operating adequately and are projected to continue operating adequately under background and total conditions.
-Because the transportation facilities are found to be operating adequately and this finding is based on the development generating 149 (29 in; 120 out) AM peak-hour trips and 172 (112 in; 60 out) PM peak-hour trips at the time of full build-out, the Transportation Planning Section recommends a trip cap of 149 AM and 172 PM peak hour trips, should this application be approved.
+Because the transportation facilities are found to be operating adequately and this finding is based on the development generating 149 (29 in; 120 out) AM peak-hour trips and 172 (112 in; 60 out) PM peak-hour trips at the time of full build-out, the Transportation Planning Section recommends a trip cap of 149 AM and 172 PM peak hour trips.